-The purpose of this report is to provide the Board with a refreshed Board Assurance Framework for quarter 4, 2024/25 (including interim Q1 2025/26 position) and an updated corporate risk register for review and consideration.
+The purpose of this report is to provide the Board with a refreshed Board Assurance Framework for quarter one, 2025/26 and an updated corporate risk register for review and consideration.

 Key points

 The Board has overall responsibility for ensuring systems and controls are in place and sufficient to mitigate any significant risks which may threaten the achievement of the ICB's strategic aims and objectives.
 The Board achieves this primarily through the work of its committees, use of audit, independent inspections and by systematic collection and scrutiny of performance data.